U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 Form Number: CBP Form 450.

-Current Actions: This submission is being made to extend the expiration date and to revise the burden hours as a result of an increase in time estimated per response from 15 minutes to 2 hours.
+Current Actions: This submission is being made to extend the expiration date with no change to the estimated burden hours.
 There are no changes to CBP Form 450 or to the data collected on this form.

 Affected Public: Businesses.

 Estimated Total Annual Responses: 4,292.

 End Supplemental Information

 Dated: June 11, 2020.

 Seth D. Renkema,